Perverse $\mathbb{F}_p$-sheaves on the affine Grassmannian: Perverse -sheaves

 We let $D^*(X, \mathbb{F}_p)$ for $* = \emptyset$, $+$, $-$, $b$ denote the corresponding derived category of \'{e}tale $\mathbb{F}_p$-sheaves on $X$.
 Let $D_c^b(X, \mathbb{F}_p)$ denote the triangulated subcategory of $D^b(X,\mathbb{F}_p)$ consisting of objects having constructible cohomology sheaves.
 For a morphism $f \colon X \rightarrow Y$ between $k$-schemes, we have the three functors

 Each of these functors restricts to a functor between $D_c^b(X, \mathbb{F}_p)$ and $D_c^b(Y, \mathbb{F}_p)$.
 We also have the three functors

 Contrary to the case of $\mathbb{F}_\ell$-sheaves for $\ell \neq p$, these last three functors do not in general preserve constructibility.
-In particular there is no good notion of a dualizing complex, and there is no Verdier duality functor.
-Additionally, $Rf^!$ does not in general agree with a shift of $Rf^*$ when $f$ is smooth.
+For example, the Artin-Schreier sequence implies that the affine line $\mathbb{A}^1$ has infinite-dimensional $\mathbb{F}_p$-\'{e}tale cohomology.
+Hence the second cohomology of $\mathbb{P}^1$ with support in a closed point is also infinite-dimensional.
+Moreover, one can show that there is no Verdier duality functor, and $Rf^!$ does not in general agree with a shift of $Rf^*$ when $f$ is smooth.

 Despite these drawbacks, we can still define perverse $\mathbb{F}_p$-sheaves (for the middle perversity function) in a way similar to perverse $\overline{\mathbb{Q}}_\ell$-sheaves.
 Fix a point $x \in X$, and let $Y$ be the reduced closed subscheme with topological space $\overline{\{x\}}$.
 For a complex $\mathcal{F}^\bullet \in D^+(X, \mathbb{F}_p)$ and $i \in \mathbb{Z}$ we say that $H^i (Ri_x^* \mathcal{F}^\bullet) = 0$ if the following condition holds: \begin{itemize} \item There exists a dense open subscheme $U \subset Y$ such that $H^i(Ri_U^* \mathcal{F}^\bullet) =0$, where $i_U \colon U \rightarrow X$ is the immersion. \end{itemize} We can similarly define what it means to have $H^i (Ri_x^! \mathcal{F}^\bullet) = 0$.
 Now consider the following two subcategories of $D^+(X,\mathbb{F}_p)$: